51cloud/DRDN/README.md

 - moviepy: (optional, for visualizing video on tensorboard) `conda install -c conda-forge moviepy` or `pip install moviepy`
 - PyTorchVideo: `pip install pytorchvideo`

-# How to download data
-In this project we use three dataset, N-UCLA, NTU-RGB+D and IXMAS.
-We provide the scripts to download them in 'data/download_\<dataset_name\>.sh'.
-The script takes no inputs but use it in the target directory (where you want to download data).

 # How to perform training
 The most important file is run.py, that is in charge to start the training or test procedure.
 To run it, simpy use the following command: